 June 1, 2022

 Did you know that your startup business could utilize the federal R&D tax credit to offset up to $250,000 of payroll tax liability?
 The federal R&D tax credit allows startups to do just that.

-With such a large financial incentive, it pays to start thinking about the R&D credit well before tax time and from the earliest days of starting your business.
-In this article, you’ll learn the basics of applying for the federal startup R&D tax credit, plus how to calculate the amount for which you’re eligible.
+With such a significant financial tax incentive, it pays to start thinking about the research and development (R&D) tax credits well before tax time and from the earliest days of starting your business.
+In this article, you’ll learn the basics of qualifying for the federal R&D tax credit, plus how to calculate the amount for which you’re eligible.

 Once you have identified your total qualified expenses, there are two methods for R&D tax credit calculation:

-To apply for the startup R&D tax credit:
+To apply for startup R&D tax credit:

-The calculation and application process outlined above might seem complex—for most businesses, it often is complex.
-Startups that try to apply for the R&D tax credit without the guidance of an accountant risk missing out on thousands of dollars of credit and not being prepared for an IRS audit.
+The calculation and application process outlined above might seem complex for most businesses — it often is complex.
+Startups that try to apply for the R&D tax credit without the guidance of an accountant risk missing out on thousands of dollars of credit and are not adequately preparing for an IRS audit.

-Our team maintains detailed, GAAP-compliant records for your business year-round, and, for a fixed fee, we can take care of all your federal, state, and local tax returns, so you can be confident that your business isn’t leaving money on the table.
+Our team maintains detailed, GAAP-compliant records for your business year-round.
+For a fixed fee, we can take care of all your federal, state, and local tax returns, so you can be confident that your business isn’t leaving money on the table.